AndrewRBader/CU-Fintech_Project-2/README.md

     pip install -U scikit-learn
     pip install spotipy

+6) Get your spotify api keys from the [spotify developer dashboard](https://developer.spotify.com/dashboard)
+7) Add your keys to a file named .env in the root directory formatted as:
+    ```
+    cid = 'client id'
+    secret = 'secret key'
+    ```
-6) open final_compiled_notebook.ipynb Jupyter Notebook
+8) open final_compiled_notebook.ipynb Jupyter Notebook
-7) run the file
+9) run the file
-8) choose song of interest in code block 40 and run blocks 40, 41, 42, 43 for a prediction if in top 50 or not
+10) choose song of interest in code block 31 and run blocks 31, 32, 33 for a prediction if in top 50 or not

 # Background of Record Labels and A&R Recruitment